 We arrive at our lodge in the mid-afternoon and settle into our en-suite chalets.
 Take a swim in the pool, have a drink at the bar and relax in the wilderness.

 Our days here are spent on thrilling game drives in comfortable, open 4x4 safari vehicles.
 Traditionally game drives start early, as this is when the animals are on the move, drinking from waterholes and feeding before the heat of the day spurs them to seek shade.

 Our days begin with a light breakfast before embarking on the morning game drive, aiming for a 6:15 departure.
 We take drinks and snacks with us, to keep us going until we return to camp at around 11:00 for a delectable brunch.

 After brunch you can relax at camp, take a snooze or swim in the pool.
 At around 16:00 we set off on our late afternoon to evening game drive, our vehicle armed with a powerful spotlight to search out the nocturnal animals.
-We find a suitable spot to watch the sunset and have a sundowner and then our adventure begins as we search for leopard, owls, hyena and other nocturnal creatures, returning to camp around 20:00 for dinner.
+We find a suitable spot to watch the sunset and have a sundowner.
+Then we search for leopard, owl, hyena and other nocturnal creatures, returning to camp at around 20:00 for dinner.